miguel-guerrero/AlgoFSM/README.md

 ## 6. CONTACT

  Please report any bugs along with an input sample file the helps to reproduce the bug and command line used to allow its reproduction to:

     miguel.a.guerrero@gmail.com

- and include `algo_fsm` on the subject line.
+ And include `algo_fsm` on the subject line.
 Suggestions for improvement are most welcome.